 Uninsured Motorist Exception

-The personal injury attorney should not assume compliance is necessarily required.
-This is particularly so in cases where the claim was denied.
+The personal injury attorney should not assume it necessarily requires compliance.
+This is so where the claim was denied.
 The accident lawyer should check to see when the claim was denied.
-If the claim was denied before the claim representative requested the recorded statement, the lawyer may have grounds for refusing a statement, claiming breach of contract.
+If it was denied before the claim representative requested the recorded statement, the lawyer may have grounds for refusing a statement, claiming breach of contract.
 If this is the case, the lawyer should set up this claim in writing with the claims adjuster.

-On a personal note, the lack of posts this week has been due to my vacation (this post is from Club Med in Florida).
+On a personal note, the lack of posts this week has been because of my vacation (this post is from Club Med in Florida).
 I return on Wednesday when more frequent posts will continue.

-I hate blanket rules and the “”NEVER give a recorded statement to third-party insurance company rule” also has random exceptions.
-Sometimes, the insurance company wants a statement on a single issue that can be resolved quite easily with a statement.
+I hate blanket rules and the “NEVER give a recorded statement to third-party insurance company rule” also has random exceptions.
+Sometimes, the insurance company wants a statement on a single issue that can be resolved easily with a statement.
 In this situation, there is sometimes real wisdom in just giving the recorded statement.
-There are also cases where the failure to give a recorded statement is going to lead to a lawsuit.
-Which is fine unless you have a client who says they are never filing a lawsuit under and circumstances.
+There are also cases where failing to give a recorded statement will lead to a lawsuit.
+Which is fine unless you have a client who says they are never suing under the circumstances.
 So 99.9% of the time my client is not giving a recorded statement.
-But I think there is wisdom in not putting you feet in concrete in too many issues in personal injury litigation.
+But I think there is wisdom in not putting your feet in concrete in too many issues in personal injury litigation.